 The NRCC will identify common challenges with rural energy codes and create pilot strategies to address them.
-The Collaborative will share lessons learned beyond these states by providing strategies that can support rural and tribal communities across the country facing similar challenges.
+The Collaborative will share lessons learned beyond these states by providing strategies that can support rural communities and Tribal Nations across the country facing similar challenges.